-We have justly recognized Donald Trump as the leader and the primary inciter of the insidious plot to overthrow our democracy; but we must confront the reality that he is only the tip of the iceberg, go deeper and recognize not just the man who incited it, but the system that propped him up in the first place, the system which sustained him and all those like him for years, long before 2016.
+We have justly recognized Donald Trump as the leader and the primary inciter of the failed insurrection attempt on our democracy; but we must confront the reality that he is only the tip of the iceberg, go deeper and recognize not just the man who incited it but the system that propped him up in the first place, the system which sustained him and all those like him for years, long before 2016.

 hot off the press

 Thoughts on the recent election, the road ahead and the unsung heroes who’ve kept our democracy alive.

 How supporting public lands and taking action for a cleaner, more sustainable environment can provide valuable insights on working together.

 When we started out, we expected to be a mostly apolitical magazine.
 In some ways then, this is a story about why that didn’t pan out.